 One thing that plagues installers of indoor hot tubs is not being able to get the tub into the house or room.
 Before choosing the hot tub or your dreams, ensure you can actually get it in the house, down the stairs or through the doorways.
 You don’t want to have to demolish parts of your house when you’re simply looking for some relaxation.

-To find out more about the health and wellness benefits of hot tubs, download a buyer’s guide.
+To find out more about the health and wellness benefits of hot tubs, download a buyer’s guide below, or visit us at our London hot tub store.